 Throughout The Reading Framework (DfE, 2021), there is evidence of the use of political warrant where the government uses several policy drivers to justify and legitimise policy.
 As presented in Figure 3, these are the government's persistent goal of narrowing the achievement gap for 'disadvantaged' children, social mobility and national and international league tables.
 There are a number of ways that governments do this overtly as policy texts can be written in such a way as to evoke responses from the reader who possibly share the same ideological values (Hyatt, 2013).
 In the key policy, the economic and social argument, both for the individual, and for 'social good', is presented in numerous places.
-When referring to the importance of teaching early reading, the policy states, "To the individual, it matters to everyone" (DfE, 2021, p.
+When referring to the importance of teaching early reading, the policy states, "To the individual, it matters emotionally, culturally and educationally; because of the economic impacts within society, it matters to everyone" (DfE, 2021, p.
 11) which arguably appeals to the common sense of the reader (Hyatt, 2013), as it pleads to the readers' values and ideology.
 Arguably, no citizen would disagree with the concept of a 'good society'.